OpsMx/standard-isd-gitops/README.md

 - `kubectl -n opsmx-isd apply -f install/ISD-Install-Job.yaml`

 ## Monitor the installation process
 10. Wait for all pods to stabilize (about 10-20 min, depending on your cluster load).
+The "oes-config" in Completed status indicates completion of the installation process.
 Check status using:

 - `kubectl -n opsmx-isd get po -w`